sf-wdi-22-23/modules-22/w10-mean/d3-dusk-custom-directives/README.md

 <card question="{{card.question}}"></card>
 ```

 In context, you'll see that the `ng-repeat` is giving us the variable `card`, and we're actually just rendering that out as a string.
 But we've decided we want to have an attribute called `question` to pass data through.
-We made that up, it's appropriate to our example, but it can be anything.
+We called it `question` because appropriate to our example, but it can be anything.

 There are only two other pieces we need to make this reality.